Skip to main content

 Team API tokens are deprecated and cannot be generated.
 If you are already using team API tokens, Replicated recommends that you migrate to Service Accounts or User API tokens instead because these options provide better granular control over token access.

-• Log in with your credentials: Use docker login registry.replicated.com with your vendor portal email and password as the credentials.
+• Log in with your credentials: Use docker login registry.replicated.com with your Vendor Portal email and password as the credentials.

 2. Tag your private image with the Replicated registry hostname in the standard Docker format: